 We understand making the decision to change careers to nursing AND relocating to do so can seem stressful.
 That’s why we make available a set of relocation resources, including a free relocation guide for those unfamiliar with the Syracuse-Liverpool area.

-Outlined in this guide you’ll find more information about local resources that can help make moving to central NY as stress-free as possible, including:
+Outlined in this guide you’ll find more information about local resources that can help make moving to central NY as stress-free as possible, including a list of apartments in the area that offer 16-month leases to keep you from worrying about renewing your lease after 12 months or paying month-to-month fees.

 Just as the ‘80s sitcom “Cheers” theme song proclaims, everyone in the Utica ABSN program really will know your name.
 Take UticaABSN alumnus Lester’s experience as an example.